ibnuda/fpmortals/manuscript/complete.md

     .shouldBe(1)
 ~~~~~~~~

-By using partial functions, and not total functions, we are exposing ourselves
-to runtime errors.
-Many teams are happy to accept this risk in their unit tests
-since the test would fail if there is a programmer error.

 Dengan menggunakan fungsi parsial, dan bukan fungsi total, kita memaparkan diri
 kita pada galat waktu-jalan.
 Banyak tim yang dengan ringan hati menerima risiko
 ini pada tes unit mereka karena tes akan gagal bila pemrogram melakukan kesalahan.

-Arguably we could also achieve the same thing with implementations of our
-algebras that implement every method with `???`, overriding what we need on a
-case by case basis.

 Walaupun kita juga bisa mencapai hal yang sama dengan menulis implementasi dari
 aljabar kita yang mengimplementasikan setiap metoda dengan `???` dan mengesampingkan
 apa yang kita butuhkan sesuai dengan per kasus.

-A> The library [smock](https://github.com/djspiewak/smock) is more powerful, but for the purposes of this short example
-A> we can define `stub` ourselves using a type inference trick that can be found
-A> all over the Scalaz source code.
-The reason for `Stub` being a separate class is
-A> so that we only need to provide the `A` type parameter, with `F` and `G`
-A> inferred from the left hand side of the expression:
-A>
 A> Pustaka [smock](https://github.com/djspiewak/smock) lebih luwes untuk keperluan
 A> testing.
 Namun, demi contoh pendek ini, kita akan mendefinisikan `stub` sendiri
 A> menggunakan trik inferensi tipe yang dapat ditemukan di banyak tempat pada